gurditsingh/hydeout/_posts/test.md

 ## Kafka Partitions

 The topic, as a logical concept, is represented by one or more physical log files called partitions. **Partitions** are the units of storage in Kafka for messages.

+The number of partitions per topic is entirely configurable.
+The partition itself is central to how Apache Kafka achieves scalability, greater levels of fault tolerance and higher levels of throughput.
+As such, each partition is maintained on at least one or more brokers.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjQ4MjY5OTY1LC0xNjYwNTQ5MzY5LC0xNj
-M0NzUzNzE1LDExODU1NzcwNzAsLTIwNTQ0ODY2ODEsLTQ3MDQ1
-MjYwOCw2NTA4OTgxOCwtMjA4ODc0NjYxMiwtMjA4ODc0NjYxMi
-wtMTE3MTkyODQ1LDkzMzMwOTc4NywxMjE4NDc2NTA5LC0xNzM4
-NDE0MDMsLTg4MTA0MjU2MSwtMjAxNDMyMjgzNSwtMzczMzI3NT
-Q3LDIzNjkxODQ0NSwtODUxMDgwODU1LC0xOTc1NjgxNTM0LC0y
-MDM1ODIwMzQ2XX0=
+eyJoaXN0b3J5IjpbLTM1MzA1MjQzNSwtMTY2MDU0OTM2OSwtMT
+YzNDc1MzcxNSwxMTg1NTc3MDcwLC0yMDU0NDg2NjgxLC00NzA0
+NTI2MDgsNjUwODk4MTgsLTIwODg3NDY2MTIsLTIwODg3NDY2MT
+IsLTExNzE5Mjg0NSw5MzMzMDk3ODcsMTIxODQ3NjUwOSwtMTcz
+ODQxNDAzLC04ODEwNDI1NjEsLTIwMTQzMjI4MzUsLTM3MzMyNz
+U0NywyMzY5MTg0NDUsLTg1MTA4MDg1NSwtMTk3NTY4MTUzNCwt
+MjAzNTgyMDM0Nl19
 -->